 Patented Tech = Better Games with Less Staff

-If you wonder, "How much money can I make in a laser tag business?"
+If you're wondering, "How much money can I make in a laser tag business?"
 Then check out our Business Turnover Calculator, the online revenue calculator.

 A. Laser tag equipment offers a great return on investment compared to other commercial entertainment equipment.
-I have seen a VR experience (where 2 people can play at once) for around $70,000.
+I have seen a VR experience (where two people can play at once) for around $70,000.
 Wow!

 A commercial swing set (obviously pretty low-tech) can be purchased for around $2,000 for a 2-seat set, excluding installation.